 Areas of Expertise

-Dr. Bitter, a CPA and CGMA, is an active researcher with 22 journal articles, three published book reviews, a book chapter and 40 presentations at regional, national and international academic meetings.
+Michael Bitter, PhD, a CPA and CGMA, is an active researcher with 23 journal articles, three published book reviews, a book chapter and 40+ presentations at regional, national and international academic meetings.
 He is a member of the American Institute of Certified Public Accountants, the American Accounting Association, the Florida Institute of Certified Public Accountants, Beta Alpha Psi and Beta Gamma Sigma.
-He serves as Stetson University's faculty athletics representative and is heavily involved in service activities within the university, in the accounting profession and in the Atlantic Sun ASUN Conference and National Collegiate Athletics Association.
-He served as chair of the Rinker Institute for 6 years and was Director of the Master of Accountancy Program for 9 years.
-Bitter was the School of Business Administration's Professor of the Year in 2001 and 2006, and is also a past recipient of the school's service award (2000, 2002, 2003, 2004, 2010, 201 1, 2014, and 2019), research award (1999) and the J.D./M.BA Golden Apple Award for teaching (2003).
+He serves as Stetson University's faculty athletics representative and is heavily involved in service activities within the university, in the accounting profession and in the ASUN Conference and National Collegiate Athletics Association.
+He has served as chair of the Rinker Institute for 7 years and was Director of the Master of Accountancy Program for 9 years.
+Bitter was the School of Business Administration's Professor of the Year in 2001 and 2006, and is also a past recipient of the school's service award (2000, 2002, 2003, 2004, 2010, 201 1, 2014 , and 2019), research award (1999) and the J.D./M.BA Golden Apple Award for teaching (2003).
 In 2008 he was one of two world-wide to receive the Outstanding Reviewer Award from Accounting Education: An International Journal.
 He currently serves as an associate editor/review board member of three journals and regularly reviews manuscripts.

 - Accounting education